Benji (1974 film): Production

 The outdoor scenes were filmed primarily in McKinney, Texas; and the house located at 1104 South Tennessee Street served as the "haunted house" where the Chapman kids were held hostage, as well as serving as production headquarters during the filming.
 The house has since been renovated into a bed and breakfast.
 The park scenes were in Dallas.
 The municipal building was filmed in Denton, Texas.

 The film and the ensuing franchise was created after Joe Camp expressed concern over the overabundance of family films released through the four-wall distribution concept.
 He told Variety magazine in 1977: "It has become an industry-caused thing, but the G-rated classification has to some degree become 'if it's G, it can't be for me'."
 Camp observed that four-wall companies had saturated the market for G-rated product; in response to the diminished quality of their films, he created Benji.

 Higgins appeared on screen with Edgar Buchanan, with whom he had appeared in the TV series Petticoat Junction; this was the final film for both.

+It was one of the last film appearances of Deborah Walley.